Taking You Places You Have Never Been Before

 We see sites both before renovation begins and after the final touches have been completed.

-Usually scheduled for the second Tuesday evening of the month March through December, CIRCA will take you places you’ve never been before.
+Usually scheduled for the second Tuesday evening of the month March through December, CIRCA will take you places you have never been before.
 Come explore with us!

-To see previous CIRCA events please visit its message board.
+To view previous CIRCA events, please visit its message board.

 UPCOMING CIRCA EVENTS: CIRCA'S MAY MEETING:

 What: Join us for CIRCA’s May meeting at the City of Pine Lake, GA 30072

 When: Saturday, May 13, 2017.
 Tour begins at 11:00am; gather at 10:45am.